How does credit counseling work?

 For-profit companies are bound by the same $79-per-month limit for debt management plans.
 However, they may try to hit you with other fees and services to get around those rules.

-How to find a credit counselor
+How do you find a credit counselor?

 Many qualified credit counselors are available through the NFCC.
 Or, if you know someone who has had financial difficulties, ask them who they worked with.
 Community and religious organizations may also have local recommendations for legitimate credit counseling agencies.

-Scams are prevalent in the credit counseling industry.
-Be wary of organizations that charge hundreds or thousands of dollars for the same services that many nonprofits or legitimate for-profit agencies offer.
-If a counselor asks for a big payment upfront, seek a different counselor immediately.
+Note that scams are prevalent in the credit counseling industry.
+Be wary of organizations that charge hundreds or thousands of dollars for services that many nonprofits or legitimate for-profit agencies offer.

 When comparing credit counselors, consider these factors before signing up:

 - Specialties.
 Does the credit counselor have experience or certifications in the areas where you need the most help?
-While a general credit counselor can be good, having someone that specializes in situations like yours can accelerate your progress.
+While a general credit counselor can be good, having someone who specializes in situations like yours can accelerate your progress.

 - Fees.
 How much does the agency charge?
 What happens if you can't afford to pay or if your job situation changes?